Editor's Note: This post was originally published in 2012. It has been updated with new information based on further testing.

 With a thick-cut rib chop, we have the perfect pork chop for the grill.
 But that doesn't mean it won't benefit from a brine, which dissolves muscle proteins, helping the meat retain more juice as it cooks.
 The thing with brining, though, is there are two primary ways to do it: wet and dry.
 A wet brine involves dissolving salt (and sometimes sugar) in water or other liquid, then soaking the meat in it.
 A dry brine is as simple as sprinkling salt all over the meat and letting it rest long enough for the salt to penetrate the meat and work its magic.
 It's best to dry-brine meat uncovered, on a wire rack set over a rimmed baking sheet, to allow for good air circulation all around the meat.

-When it comes to chops, a dry brine is your best bet.
+For chops, a dry brine is your best bet.
 It delivers all the moisture-retaining powers you want from a brine, plus an air-dried exterior that browns far better and more quickly on the grill.
 A wet brine leaves the chop too plumped with water, which means poor browning.

 Once the meat has been brined—which you can do for as little as an hour or up to a full day—it's ready to be cooked.

 The grill can be a thin-cut pork chop's worst enemy, but a thick-cut chop's best friend.
 The unique ability to easily sear and roast on a grill is the magic you need for fantastic chops.
 To accomplish this, start with a two-zone indirect fire—in which all the coals are piled on one side of the charcoal grate, creating hot and cool zones.
 The chops can then be safely seared over high heat, where they'll quickly develop a beautifully brown crust.
-Just be careful of flare-ups—caused by rendering fat dripping on the coals and igniting—which can be mitigated by temporarily moving the chops to the cool side of the grill, until the flare-up has ceased.
+Just be careful of flare-ups, caused by rendering fat dripping on the coals and igniting, which can be mitigated by temporarily moving the chops to the cool side of the grill, until the flare-up has ceased.

 Once the chops are well seared, they still won't be cooked through, thanks to their large size.
 To finish up the cook, move them to the cool side of the grill, bone side facing the flame, and cover them.
 This indirect heat is gentler on the meat and allows for easier monitoring of the internal temperature—you can stick a probe thermometer in the thickest part of the chop and watch the temperature rise without even opening the lid.
 That temperature you're looking for is 135°F (57°C), which is just at the high end of medium-rare.
 This allows the final chop to come to a rosy and juicy medium 145°F (63°C) during the mandatory 10-minute rest off the grill.